-Transport Types for Invoking Web Services Asynchronously Table 3-2 Description Transport Types Asynchronous Client Transport Provides a scalable asynchronous client programming model through the use of an addressable client-side asynchronous response endpoint and WS-Addressing.
+Transport Types Description Transport Types • Asynchronous Client Transport Provides a scalable asynchronous client programming model through the use of an addressable client-side asynchronous response endpoint and WS-Addressing.
 Asynchronous client transport decouples the delivery of the response message from the initiating transport request used to send the request message.
 The response message is sent to the asynchronous response endpoint using a new connection originating from the Web service.
 The client correlates request and response messages through WS-Addressing headers.
 Asynchronous client transport provides improved fault tolerance and enables servers to better absorb spikes in server load.
-For details about using asynchronous client transport, see Section 3.5, "Developing Scalable Asynchronous JAX-WS Clients (Asynchronous Client Transport).'
-Asynchronous client transport supports the following programming models: Asynchronous and dispatch callback handling using one of the following methods: Port-based asynchronous callback handler, AsyncClientHandlerFeature, described in Section 3.5.2, "Developing the Asynchronous Handler Interface."
-This is recommended as a best practice when using asynchronous invocation due to its scalability and ability to survive a JVM restart. - Per-request asynchronous callback handler, as described in Section 3.7, "Using the JAX-WS Reference Implementation."
-Asynchronous polling, as described in Section 3.7, "Using the JAX-WS Reference Implementation."

-Synchronous invocation by enabling a flag, as described in Section 3.5.1.5, "Configuring Asynchronous Client Transport for Synchronous Operations.
+For details about using asynchronous client transport, see Section 4.5, "Developing Scalable Asynchronous JAX-WS Clients (Asynchronous Client Transport)."
+Asynchronous client transport supports the following programming models: Asynchronous and dispatch callback handling using one of the following methods: - Port-based asynchronous callback handler, AsyncClientHandlerFeature, described in Section 4.5.2, "Developing the Asynchronous Handler Interface."
+This is recommended as a best practice when using asynchronous invocation due to its scalability and ability to survive a JVM restart. - Per-request asynchronous callback handler, as described in Section 4.7, "Using the JAX-WS Reference Implementation."
+Asynchronous polling, as described in Section 4.7, "Using the JAX-WS Reference Implementation."
+Synchronous invocation by enabling a flag, as described in Section 4.5.1.5, "Configuring Asynchronous Client Transport for Synchronous Operations."

-Table 3-2 (Cont.)
+Table 4-2 (Cont.)
 Transport Types for Invoking Web Services Asynchronously